-3.2.1.1 Provide waste management services that meet community needs and expectations.
+3.2.1.1 Provide waste management t services that meet community needs and expectations.
 Action Measures and Targets 3.2.1.1a Provide domestic waste collection services and local recycling facilities.
 Number of general waste bins collected.
 Evidence that conditions and measure of waste collection contract are achieved.
 Number of local recycling facilities.
-3.2.1.1b No o perational action in 2023-24 3.2.1.1c Provide a commercial waste collection service.
+3.2.1.1b No c operational action in 2023-24 3.2.1.1c Provide a commercial waste collection service.
 Report to ELT on reduction of cost of operating.
 3.2.1.1d Operate landfill sites at Canowindra, Cumnock, Eugowra, and Manildra.
 Tonnes of waste disposed to landfill.
 Fees received/ income from tips.
-3.2.1.2 Develop long term strategionsites. plan for the development, operation, and closure of Action Measures and Targets 3.2.1.2a Review the Waste Management Strategy.
-Waste Management Strategy adopted by Council by end of 2023.
-3.2.1.3 Provide community educati on and engagement to support diversion from landfill.
-Action Measures and Targets 3.2.1.3a Conduct community education activities to promote recycling.
-Number of Netwaste education programs undertaken.
+3.2.1.2 Develop long term strategic plan for the development, operation, and closure of sites.
+Action Measures and Targets 3.2.1.2a Review the Waste Management Strategy. • Waste Management Strategy adopted by Council by end of 2023.
+3.2.1.3 5.2.1.5 Provide community educat ion and engagement to support diversion from landfill.
+5.2.1.5 Provide community educat Action ion and engagement to support diversion from landfill.
+Measures and Targets 3.2.1.3 3.2.1.3a Action Conduct community education activities to promote recycling.
+Measures and Targets Number of Netwaste education programs undertaken.
 Projected landfill life (in years).
+3.2.1.3a Action Conduct community education activities to promote recycling.
+Ensure effective and respon Measures and Targets Number of Netwaste education programs undertaken.
+Projected landfill life (in years).
 Percentage of collected recycling that is contaminated.
-3.2.2.1 Ensure effective and respor companion animals. nsible care, management, and public education for Action Measures and Targets 3.2.2.1a Manage a return/rehome of impounded animals' program.
-Number of companion animals impounded.
-Number of companion animals returned to owner.
-Number of companion animals rehomed.

 3.2.2.1b Provide emergency response to call outs for dog attacks.
 Response time to call outs.
 Percentage of incidents investigated and resolved.
 Number of incidents resolved through voluntary compliance i.e., without resorting to PIN (fine).
 3.2.2.1c Promote and encourage responsible pet ownership to ensure animals in the shire are microchipped and registered.
 Number of public awareness activities undertaken.
 Number animals microchipped.
 3.2.2.2 Ensure environmental moni Environment Operations Ac toring in accordance with the Protection of the t 1997.
-Action Measures and Targets 3.2.2.2a Rehabilitate contaminated land across Cabonne.
-Evidence of rehabilitation of waste facilitates as waste stages are completed.
-3.2.2.2b Monitor groundwater at the former gasworks site in Molong.
-Evidence of inspections completed in required timeframe.
+Action Measures and Targets 3.2.2.2a Rehabilitate contaminated land across Cabonne. • Evidence of rehabilitation of waste facilitates as waste stages are completed.
+3.2.2.2b Monitor groundwater at the former gasworks site in Molong. • Evidence of inspections completed in required timeframe.
 3.2.2.2c Provide illegal waste compliance services.
 Evidence of compliance inspections completed daily by ranger.
-3.2.3.1 Deliver an effective weed m nanagement system in accordance with the Biosecurity Action Measures and Targets 3.2.3.1a Identify and manage high risk weeds in accordance with the Weed Action Plan (WAP).
+3.2.3.1 Deliver an effective weed m Act. nanagement system in accordance with the Biosecurity Action Measures and Targets 3.2.3.1a Identify and manage high risk weeds in accordance with the Weed Action Plan (WAP).
 Priority weeds identified through the WAP program/inspection and managed.
-3.2.3.1b Manage weed spraying programs for Council roadsides, including State Roads contracted to Council by Transport for NSW (TfNSW).
-Percentage of spraying program completed.
+3.2.3.1b Manage weed spraying programs for Council roadsides, including State Roads contracted to Council by Transport for NSW (TfNSW). • Percentage of spraying program completed.
 3.2.3.1c Manage weed spraying programs for Council's parks and gardens.
 Percentage of spraying program completed.